 - 1. To be eligible for unpaid leave under this policy, an employee must: - a.
 Make the request for leave at a time when the ESU employs 50 or more workers; - b.
 Have been working for the ESU for at least 12 months prior to the request; and - c.
 Have worked a minimum of 1,250 hours during the 12-month period immediately preceding the commencement of the leave. - 2.
-The applicable 12-month period for computing an employee's entitlement to FMLA leave shall be the 12-month period measured forward from the date such employee's first FMLA leave begins. - 3.
+The applicable 12-month period for computing an employee's entitlement to FMLA leave shall be "rolling" 12-month period measured backward from the date an employee uses any FMLA leave. - 3.
 Employees ineligible for FMLA leave for any reason may be eligible for leave under the Nebraska Family Military Leave Act and should consult policy 3011.1.